openlawteam/docs/docs/openlaw-object/README.md

 ---
 meta:
   - name: description
-    content: The "Openlaw" object is an interface in the OpenLaw protocol to interact directly with an agreement and its contents, including its various variable types.
+    content: The Openlaw object is an interface in the OpenLaw protocol to interact directly with an agreement and its contents, including its various variable types.
 ---

 # Openlaw Object